 DNEP entrepreneurs and students teach each other.
 DNEP businesses receive professional services ranging from $1350-$10,000 at no cost to them.
 Students receive valuable work experience and a better appreciation for what it takes to manage daily operations while simultaneously undertaking strategic planning.

 In our first year of the Detroit Neighborhood Entrepreneurs Project, we noticed that there was an unmet demand for accounting help for small businesses and non-profits.
-Under the leadership Jerry Davis, the Associate Dean of Business + Impact, and Ross School of Business Associate Professor Cathy Shakespeare, we launched Free Accounting Fridays.
+Under the leadership of Jerry Davis, the Associate Dean of Business + Impact, and Ross School of Business Associate Professor Cathy Shakespeare, we launched Free Accounting Fridays.
 Each Friday accounting students from the Ross School of Business hold office hours at the U-M Detroit Center to be available to help small businesses problem-- and provide entrepreneurs with peace of mind.